justsmart/Recformer-mindspore/README.md

 This code is implemented by [mindspore 2.0.0](https://www.mindspore.cn/install).

+The implement by Pytorch is [here](https://github.com/justsmart/RecFormer).

-### handwritten-5view dataset is provided for a demo!
+"handwritten-5view" dataset is provided for a demo!

 Run "python train.py".